it-praktyk/ExchangeServerManagement/ConvertFrom-O365AddressesRSS/README.md

 ## PARAMETERS
 ### -Path &lt;String&gt;
 The xml file containing data like O365IPAddresses.xml downloaded manually.
-If the the parameter is ommited the file O365IPAddresses.xml will be downloaded from the Microsoft site and saved in current locaton with the name containing the date and time of download.
+If the the parameter is omitted the file O365IPAddresses.xml will be downloaded from the Microsoft site and saved in current location with the name containing the date and time of download.
 ```
 Required?                    false
 Position?                    named